liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 ensure that Joe Smith gets any announcements that are meant for Sales, the North East Division, or the New Jersey location.

-Organizations can be members of Communities.
+Sites can be attached to organizations.

-### Communities
+### Sites

-Communities are collections of Users who have a common interest.
+Sites are collections of users who have a common interest.
-Liferay's default pages are part of a community named for the portal, because everyone—whether they are anonymous or members of the portal—has a common interest in the default, public pages of your site.
-There are three types of Communities:
+Liferay's default pages are part of a site named for the portal, because everyone—whether they are anonymous or members of the portal—has a common interest in the default, public pages of your site.
+There are three types of sites:

 -   Open

 -   Restricted

--   Hidden
+-   Private

-An Open Community (the default) allows portal users to join and leave the Community whenever they want to, using the Control Panel or a Communities portlet added to a page which they can access.
-A Restricted Community requires that users be added to the Community by a community administrator.
-Users may use the Control Panel or the Communities portlet to request membership.
-A Hidden community is just like a Restricted community, with the added concept that it does not show up at all in the Communities portlet or the Control Panel.
-Users will have to be added to a hidden community by a community administrator.
+An open site (the default) allows portal users to join and leave the site whenever they want to, using the control panel or a My Sites portlet added to a page which they can access.
+A restricted site requires that users be added to the site by a site administrator.
+Users may use the control panel or the My Sites portlet to request membership.
+A private site is just like a restricted site, with the added concept that it does not show up at all in the My Sites portlet or the control panel.
+Users will have to be added to a private site by a site administrator.

 ### Teams

-Teams are unique within a context of a Community or Organization.
-Teams are essentially sets of users that can be created within a community.
-This makes teams different from the Community and Organization Roles because teams appear only in the specific community or organization in which they are created.
-This is very useful if you need to create a team of users for a specific purpose within a community or organization and not for each community or organization in the portal.
+Teams are unique within a context of a site.
+Teams are essentially sets of users that can be created within a site.
+This makes teams different from site roles because teams appear only in the site in which they are created.
+This is very useful if you need to create a team of users for a specific purpose within a single organization or site and not for each site in the portal.

-Teams can also be essential for some use cases, because they can be created by Community or Organization Administrators.
-Community and Organization Administrators cannot create roles, so the ability to have teams empowers them to manage permissions at a level they weren't capable of previously.
+Teams can also be essential for some use cases, because they can be created by site administrators.
+Site administrators cannot create roles, so the ability to have teams empowers them to manage permissions at a level they weren't capable of previously.

 ## Using the Control Panel